MicrosoftDocs/patterns-practices/patterns-practices/guide/mvvm-reference-implementation.md

 In the reference implementation, the **INotifyDataErrorInfo** interface is implemented in the same way as in the MVVM QuickStart, which implements the interface in a **DomainObject** abstract class.
 However, to specify the conditions that a property must fulfill to be valid and the validation errors, the reference implementation uses data annotations attributes.
 Both the standard attributes (such as **Required**, **Range**, and **StringLength**) and the custom validation attribute are used to invoke custom validation methods.

+> [!NOTE]
-**Note:** There are slight differences between the **DomainObject** class of the reference implementation and the one of the QuickStart.
+> There are slight differences between the **DomainObject** class of the reference implementation and the one of the QuickStart.

 The following code shows the Questionnaire partial class, located in the file MVVM.Questionnaires\\Model\\DomainObjects.cs.

 In this file, you can see that each class from the model inherits from the **DomainObject** abstract class, and that the condition that each property must fulfill to be valid is set with data annotations attributes.
 Finally, note that the validations are triggered in the setter of each property whether or not there are validation rules for it.

+> [!NOTE]
-**Note:** The partial classes located in the DomainObjects.cs file implements the **INotifyPropertyChanged** and the **INotifyDataErrorInfo** interfaces.
+> The partial classes located in the DomainObjects.cs file implements the **INotifyPropertyChanged** and the **INotifyDataErrorInfo** interfaces.
 Ideally, this repetitive code could be generated by a tool.

 ```C#
   public sealed partial class Questionnaire : DomainObject